adomech/testmjs/README.md

+# For install the node modules

+npm install

 # For Run the test

 npm test